mosaicnetworks/evm-lite-wallet/README.md

 const LIST_ERROR = '@monet/accounts/LIST/ERROR';
 ```

-Now that we have defined the `actions`, to represent the intemediary steps in listing accounts, we need now need to define a reducer to handle what happens to the `state` when it receives one of these `actions.
+Now that we have defined the `actions`, to represent the intemediary steps in listing accounts, we need now need to define a reducer to handle what happens to the `state` when it receives one of these `actions`.

 Note: `reducers` are pure functions.